khoido2003/roslyn-filewatch.nvim/readme.md

   poller_restart_threshold = 2,    -- restart poller if idle for N seconds
   watchdog_idle = 60,              -- restart watcher if idle for N seconds
   rename_detection_ms = 300,       -- window to detect delete+create → rename

+  --- Window (ms) used to detect renames by buffering deletes and matching by identity. rename_detection_ms = 300,

+  --- Debounce (ms) used to aggregate high-frequency fs events before processing. processing_debounce_ms = 80,
 })

 ```